 Sean Spicer’s accusation of “deliberately false reporting” by journalists of the numbers attending Trump’s inauguration suggests that Trump intends to try to put doubt in the minds of his supporters about the accuracy of media reports.
 “Alternative facts” as Kellyanne Conway refers to them are lies.

-However, the backfire effect means this can be a very effective strategy for making existing beliefs even stronger among those who support the political party concerned.
+However, the backfire effect means this can be a very effective strategy for making existing beliefs even stronger.
 Fake news can also put a seed of doubt into the minds of others who have no political allegiance.

 Trump has not changed his style of leadership since he became President.
 He relies on creating social media storms to get his points across and is unlikely to want to lose this weapon going forward.
 He has changed the rules of politics and his opponents need to realise this and begin to adjust their approach accordingly.
-That should’t mean using fake news, but they should simply their messaging and speak directly to people about their hopes and concerns.
+That shouldn’t mean using fake news, but they should speak directly to people about their hopes and concerns.

 Journalists also need to be careful not to allow President Trump to use such media storms to obscure other more important news.
-Over the weekend following the inauguration so much attention was given to the disputed numbers relatively little time was given to Trump signing an Executive Order to begin the process of repealing the Affordable Care Act.
+Little time was given to Trump signing an Executive Order to begin the process of repealing the Affordable Care Act.
 This will potentially remove medical care for around 1.8 million US citizens.
 No credible plans are in place to provide these people with replacement cover to a comparable level.